matrix-org/matrix-python-sdk/README.rst

 E2E development
 ~~~~~~~~~~~~~~~

 The Olm bindings are not yet hosted on PyPI.
-Hence it it necessary to pass
+Hence it it necessary to install
-``--process-dependency-links`` when installing with pip, in order to fetch them
+with the e2e dependency when installing with pip, in order to fetch them
 from their Git repository.
 For example replace ``python setup.py install`` in
-the above instructions by ``pip install --process-dependency-links .[e2e]``.
+the above instructions by ``pip install .[e2e]``.

 Usage
 =====